jsiegelman1/jsiegelman1/README.md

 - Pronouns: He/Him

 ### My Most Listened to Albums of the Last Month
-**Last updated:** 12/05/2022 <!-- lfm -->
+**Last updated:** 12/12/2022 <!-- lfm -->
 1. <!-- lfm -->The Suburbs by Arcade Fire
-2. <!-- lfm -->A Light For Attracting Attention by The Smile
+2. <!-- lfm -->The Great Dismal by Nothing
-3. <!-- lfm -->Ants From Up There by Black Country, New Road
+3. <!-- lfm -->Unspoken Words by Max Cooper
-4. <!-- lfm -->The Great Dismal by Nothing
+4. <!-- lfm -->A Light For Attracting Attention by The Smile
-5. <!-- lfm -->Unspoken Words by Max Cooper
+5. <!-- lfm -->Dimensional Bleed by Holy Fawn